Fu Lei Translation and Publishing Award

-The Fu Lei Translation and Publishing Award (French: Le Prix Fu Lei) (Chinese: 傅雷翻译出版奖) is an award established in 2009 by the French Embassy in China to recognize the works of Chinese translators and publishers translated from French publications.
+The Fu Lei Translation and Publishing Award (Le Prix Fu Lei, 傅雷翻译出版奖) is an award established in 2009 by the French Embassy in China to recognize the works of Chinese translators and publishers translated from French publications.
 It is named for the Chinese translator Fu Lei and is awarded annually.
 There are different categories of awards, including the Jeune Pousse [Young Shoot] award made to the best new translator.